 We are interested in lively thought, the fuzzy edges of ideas-in-formation and the crafting of weird ruptures which bring to the fore that which ordinarily lies beyond.
 Here, we hand over to a series of invited contributions and originally commissioned pieces which engage with the work of this project and offer something new in return.

-Launching in Spring 2020 (Southern Hemisphere), Race, Space & Architecture will become home to a series of works produced in response to and alongside the materials of the curriculum and constellations.
+Launching in 2020 - 2021, Race, Space & Architecture is home to a series of works produced in response to and alongside the materials of the curriculum and constellations.

 Reader, writer and storyteller of an often unseen everyday, one inhabited by people who aren't warranted the privilege to write or speak for themselves.